Palm Sunday / Shabbat ha gadol

 Quick overview:

-10 Nisan – A silent lamb is chosen
+10 Nisan – A lamb is chosen

-10-14 Nisan – Testing the Lamb
+10-14 Nisan – The Lamb is tested

 The sacrificial lamb had to be observed for 5 days to ensure there were no defects on the lamb.